udx/wp-stateless/readme.txt

 * Store and deliver media files on Google Cloud Storage instead of your server.
 * Google Cloud Storage is geo-redundant, meaning your media is delivered by the closest server - reducing latency and improving page speed.
 * Scale your WordPress website across multiple servers without the need of synchronizing media files.
-* Native integration with WordPress and Google Cloud.
+* Native integration between Google Cloud Storage and WordPress.

 = Modes =
-* Backup - Upload media files to Google Storage but keep using local file urls.
+* Backup - Upload media files to Google Storage and serve local file urls.
-* CDN - Copy media files to Google Storage and use them directly from there.
+* CDN - Copy media files to Google Storage and serve them directly from there.
 * Stateless - Store and serve media files with Google Cloud Storage.
-No need to store files on your server.
+Media files are not stored locally.

 = Features =
 * Setup assistant makes getting started fast and easy.